v1k0d3n/forward/README.md

 }
 ~~~

-Proxy all requests to 9.9.9.9 using the DNS-over-TLS protocol:
+Proxy all requests to 9.9.9.9 using the DNS-over-TLS protocol, and cache every answer for up to 30
+seconds.

 ~~~ corefile
 . {